 In this section you’ll find our factsheets, written specifically for loved ones of people we support.
 These are written in a clear and simple way, designed to help you understand our support and make decisions about whether or not your loved one is supported by Dimensions.

-If you can’t find the answer to a question, please contact Liz, our Family Consultant.
+If you can’t find the answer to a question, please contact our Family Consultants.

 How we match the right staff to your relative, involving them and their families in the process.